Your financial model has answers it is not showing you.

 What this looks like in a real deal.

-A PE analyst is reviewing a target company's three-statement model ahead of an LOI.
+A PE analyst is reviewing a target's three-statement model ahead of an LOI.
 The model spans 22 tabs and the revenue projection shows 18% CAGR for the next five years.